-Dental Fillings, Melbourne
+Dental Fillings, Brunswick

 Sometimes teeth become decayed, which compromises the tooth’s structure and leaves visible damage.
 If left untreated, the decay can worsen and create larger holes in the tooth – and this can become painful.
 If you’re experiencing oral pain or have noticed that something isn’t right with your teeth, it’s important to make a visit to the dentist, as you may require a filling.